dhfbk/ai4eu-competences/README.md

 * ESCO ontology is available on the [ESCO website](https://ec.europa.eu/esco/portal/home)
 * Tint can be downloaded on the [Tint website](https://tint.fbk.eu/)
 * FastText models can be downloaded from the [FastText models website](https://fasttext.cc/docs/en/crawl-vectors.html)

+Once the server is started, just call it on the corresponding port with at least the `text` argument.